Hats and Veils in ChurchSeptember 13, 2022

 Now we have seen that men should take off any sort of head coverings when worshiping God.
 Then, what is God’s preference for women during worship?

-1 Co 11:5-6 (NIV) But every woman who prays or prophesies with her head uncovered dishonors her head—it is the same as having her head shaved.
+1 Corinthians 11:5-6 But every woman who prays or prophesies with her head uncovered dishonors her head—it is the same as having her head shaved.
 For if a woman does not cover her head, she might as well have her hair cut off; but if it is a disgrace for a woman to have her hair cut off or her head shaved, then she should cover her head.

 Here we can see that God has different preferences for men and women during worship.
 Although men are required to remove any head coverings during worship, the Bible teaches the opposite for women.
 Again, it would be a great shame to go to church intending to worship God and instead dishonoring Them.
 Luckily there is an easy solution: simply worship God in the way God prefers, putting on a veil in church service if you are a woman.